amd/ryzen-ai-documentation/docs/inst.rst

 The automatic installation script does the following

 - Creates a conda environment
 - Install Vitis AI ONNX Quantizer
 - Install ONNX Runtime
 - Install Vitis AI Execution provider
+- Set the environment variable to specify 1x4.xclbin binary
 - Print the name of the conda environment and exit

 Thereafter you can activate the created conda environment to get the work environment.

-If you would like to provide your desired name for the conda environment run the `install.bat` file as below
+If you would like to provide your desired name for the conda environment run the `install.bat` file as shown below

 .. code::

     install.bat -name <env name>

+Instead of running the automated installer, if you choose to install each component manually please refer to :doc:`manual_installation` page

 |
 |